abpio/abp-commercial-docs/en/modules/account.md

 #### Login Page

-Login page is used to log in to the system.
+The login page is used to log in to the system.

 ![account-pro-module-login-page](../images/account-pro-module-login-page.png)

 #### Register Page

-Register page allows new users to register to your system.
+The register page allows new users to register to your system.

 ![identity-users-page](../images/account-pro-module-register-page.png)

-#### Two Factor Authentication
+#### Two-Factor Authentication

-Identity module allows two factor authentication pages.
+The identity module allows two-factor authentication pages.

 ##### Send Security Code

-Send security code page allows selecting a two factor authentication provider (Email, Phone etc...) and sends a security code to user via selected provider.
+Send security code page allows selecting a two-factor authentication provider (Email, Phone etc...) and sends a security code to the user via the selected provider.

 ![account-pro-module-two-factor-send-page](../images/account-pro-module-two-factor-send-page.png)

 ##### Verify Security Code

-Verify security code page verifies the security code sent to user and if the code is verified, user logs in to the system.
+Verify security code page verifies the security code sent to the user and if the code is verified, the user logs in to the system.

 ![account-pro-module-two-factor-verify-page](../images/account-pro-module-two-factor-verify-page.png)